Youth Voices for Promoting Racial Understanding and Respect and Advancing Racial Equity, Inclusion,

 We also collaborate with a variety of school clubs and organizations to promote racial understanding, diversity, equity, inclusion, and environmental justice together.
 We have designed and developed unique curriculums, lesson plans, and teaching materials for enriching and training this generation’s youths to be tomorrow’s racial equity and environmental justice leaders.
 By hosting our educational training webinars and workshops, we hope to inspire a multitude of youths to join and advance the environmental justice movement in order to make our communities safe, healthy, clean, and inclusive.

-Our most recent two symposiums and workshops were held on November 27, 2021, and December 28, 2021.
+Take our November 27, 2021 and December 28, 2021 symposiums and workshops as examples of our racial equity work.
 All participants interacted with peers of diverse ethnicities and races and courageously shared their honest thoughts and opinions in the discussions.
 The symposiums cultivated constructive conversations; we together embraced our identities, celebrated our diversity and cultural heritage, and promoted respect and understanding.
 The main goal of conducting these open dialogues is to inspire people to join us in the fight for racial equity, social justice, and environmental justice.
 We need to end racism and racial hatred together.

 Our December 28, 2021 "Racial Understanding, Diversity, Equity, Inclusion, and Social Justice" symposium presentation and Environmental Justice Leadership Training (including EPA's EJSCREEN) presentation are featured below.
 If you want to collaborate with our organization to host a symposium on racial understanding, diversity, equity, inclusion, and environmental justice at your school, club, organization, or community, please contact us by emailing firstname.lastname@example.org.